 Home Study Education

 Education for prospective adoptive parents is required as part of the home study process.
 These trainings help prospective parents better understand the needs of children waiting for families and help families decide what type of child or children they could parent most effectively.
 Training is required prior to the completion of the home study.
-CAS partners with an organization that offers high quality educational courses, available online, which are specifically designed to meet both state and Hague requirements.
+CAS partners with an organization that offers quality educational courses, available online, specifically designed to meet both state and Hague requirements.

 Frequently Asked Questions During Your Home Study